My Account

 Personal statement

 UX designer with 5+ years of experience with complex web application design.
-Specialise in improving user satisfaction and sales conversions through the creation of interactively tested, data-driven, and user-centred design.
+Specialises in improving user satisfaction and sales conversions through the creation of interactively tested, data-driven, and user-centred design.
 Looking to leverage my skills to bring monetised improvements to Eastonic as UX Team Lead.

 Skills Summary